Skip to content

 Verification

-Verify Docker is using the correct storage driver:
+Verify Docker is using fuse-overlayfs via the "prior driver" mechanism:

 bash